clnks/clnks/README.md

 I live at the intersection of technology and creativity.
 My background spans B2B account management, digital marketing, and cybersecurity — and I've built that into a focus on **privacy compliance and information governance**.

 Outside of that, I write, take photographs, obsess over branding, and think too much about interior design.
-I'm also quietly planning a Ghanaian-Caribbean restaurant — but that's a longer story.

 ---